 What is the SPD Breaking Barriers Virtual Run 2017?

 In conjunction with the International Day of Persons with Disabilities on 3 Dec 2017, SPD will be organising the inaugural SPD Breaking Barriers Virtual Run to allow members of the public to show their support for persons with disabilities (PWDs), run for a good cause and raise fund for PWDs.
 It also serves as an opportunity for both persons without disabilities and persons with disabilities to step out of their comfort zone, break out of their own mental barriers and challenge themselves to complete a 10km run.

 The funds raised will be channelled to help over 9,400 PWDs served through the programmes and services offered at SPD.

-Upon completion, submission and satisfactory proof of run, participants will be rewarded with a finisher medal and a token of appreciation.
+Upon completion, submission and satisfactory proof of run, participants will be rewarded with a finisher medal.

 What is International Day of Persons with Disabilities?

 The annual observance of the International Day of Persons with Disabilities was proclaimed in 1992, by the United Nations General Assembly resolution 47/3.
 The observance of the Day aims to promote an understanding of disability issues and mobilize support for the dignity, rights and well-being of persons with disabilities.
 It also seeks to increase awareness of gains to be derived from the integration of persons with disabilities in every aspect of political, social, economic and cultural life.